m-cat/MelkorsTower/README.md

 ## Compilation

-To make: compile ConsoleApplet.java as a Java Applet.
+To make: compile ConsoleApplet.java as a Java Applet, or run `make`.

 ## Credits

-The files in ConsoleApplet folder were originally by David Eck and modified by Marcin Swieczkowski.
+The files src/ConsoleApplet were originally by David Eck and modified by Marcin Swieczkowski.

-The files in the "game" folder are all by Marcin Swieczkowski.
+All other files in src were written by Marcin Swieczkowski.